- Possibly a guitar solo was cut from the track to shorten the running time of Side 3.

 That’s album co-producer Bob Ezrin on piano for this track.
 David Gilmour played bass.
 The orchestrations were performed by members of the New York Symphony Orchestra conducted by Michael Kamen.
-Richard Wright played a Prophet-5 synthesiser on the album and played piano on the live version which can be heard on Is There Anybody Out There?
+Richard Wright played a Prophet-5 synthesiser on the album.
+Session player Peter Wood played the acoustic piano for the live version which can be heard on Is There Anybody Out There?
 The Wall Live 1980-81.
 Live, there are subtle differences between his performance and Ezrin’s on the album, most notably in the song’s intro.

 Some people say that a guitar solo was written at some point for the track but was never performed by the band.
 It would have appeared after all of the verses and before the final two lines of the song.
 It is not known for certain if this solo was ever actually recorded for the album.
 If it were, it was most likely cut to shorten the running time of Side 3.
 A recording or a demo by Pink Floyd has never surfaced which casts some doubt over the accuracy of this claim.